flood-io/element/packages/docs/versioned_docs/version-1.0/guides/TestSettings.md

 title: 'Test Settings'
 ---

-The TestSettings interface specifies the available settings you have to configure how your test runs.
-These properties should be exported using the property `settings`.
+The `TestSettings` is used to configure how you want Element to behave during a test run, including wait timing, timeouts, browser agent, window size, and much more.

+Settings are specified by exporting a `const settings` from your test script, and loaded when your test script is first evaluated by the test runner.

 **Example:**